Animal Contact Handbook

 - Before attempting to handle monkeys, receive training in the proper and safe techniques of handling them and understand the nature and risks of B-virus infection.

 - Wash hands thoroughly after working with monkeys.
-Also, its advisable to take a shower.
+Also, it is advisable to take a shower.

 - Work together with at least one other person when handling primates.
 Minimize direct handling.